 | Subject | English |

-| Mode of Exam | Online-CBT (Computer Based Test) |
+| Mode of Exam | Online-CBT (Computer-Based Test) |

 | Number of Papers | Paper 1 & Paper 2 (English) |

-| Types of Questions | Multiple Choise Questions |
+| Types of Questions | Multiple Choice Questions |

 | Number of Questions |